loum/nparcel/doc/source/interfaces/b2cftp.rst

 ParcelPoint Integration
 -----------------------

-As of *version 0.20*, the Toll Parcel Portal FTP sub-system provides an interface to `ParcelPoint <http://parcelpoint.com.au>`_
+As of *version 0.20*, the Toll Outlet Portal FTP sub-system provides an interface to `ParcelPoint <http://parcelpoint.com.au>`_

-Toll Parcel Portal FTP delivers T1250 files and receives POD report files from ParcelPoint.
+Toll Outlet Portal FTP delivers T1250 files and receives POD report files from ParcelPoint.

 Configuration